pedro-gutierrez/codebee/README.md

 * Implement our code style conventions.
 * Instrument code

 This will save us a lot of time in maintenance and will dramatically increase consistency.
+We won't need to write a lot of boilerplate code, and the whole system will be a lot more DRY.

 We will be able to have our very own FaunaDB clone running in premises with the right features we want (sorting, pagination, referential integrity).

 # Flootic model